 - Were French tax residents for at least 6 of the preceding 10 years, and

-- Hold qualifying financial assets (shares, securities, and interests in companies) with a total value exceeding €800,000, or whose unrealized gains exceed the statutory gain threshold, at the date of departure
+- Hold qualifying financial assets (shares, securities, and interests in companies) with a total value exceeding €800,000, or representing at least 50% of a company’s profits, at the date of departure

 US coordination issue: A US citizen departing France may owe French exit tax on unrealized gains at departure and will owe US tax on those same gains when they are eventually realized.
 Foreign tax credit rules may provide partial relief, but the timing mismatch between French assessment (at departure) and US recognition (at sale) can complicate credit availability.